Translations of this page:

 • BIn the case of random draw with discarding, you must expect, especially in small samples (less than approx. 250 per study group), that the respondents will be distributed unevenly among the study groups as part of the statistical selection error.

 • Show contents it is also possible to already specify file names as slips and use Show contents to include the associated images on the questionnaire page without any further PHP code.
-See more under Single Factorial Design.
+See more under Single Factorial Experimental Design.

 Step 4: Placing the Random Generator